Engin-Boot/pong-stage-RV313/Stage0/LeadershipBoard/WinnersList.md

 When : The score reaches 10 points.

-Then : Display the player_ID who reaches 10 points first.
+Then : Display the playerID who reaches 10 points first.

 ### Scenario : Checking for winner for a online game

-Given : The game running on system and the game is just finished and played online and Internet is ON.
+Given : The game running on system and the game is just finished and played online.

 When : The score reaches 10 points.

-Then : Display the player_ID who reaches 10 points first.
+Then : Display the playerID who reaches 10 points first.